Changes to our fees

 There are both price increases and decreases, for example a digital copy up to A3 size goes up by 10p to £1.20.
 Currently, our research service costs £23.35 per 15 minutes, this will go up by £1.00.
 However, the charge for a copy of a naturalisation certificate will go down by 25p to £27.15.

 As there is no legal requirement for The National Archives to digitise physical public records these services are by definition discretionary.
-We have therefore removed the following digital surrogate related lines:
+We have therefore removed the following digital surrogate related lines from the fees order:

 • The creation of digital surrogates funded by others (for a commercial return, or to widen access)